Adroiti/docs-for-code-review-tools/RuboCop/Layout-FirstParameterIndentation.md

-Pattern: Layout/FirstParameterIndentation
+Pattern: Malformed indentation of first parameter

 Issue: -

 ## Description

 This cop checks the indentation of the first parameter in a method call.
-Parameters after the first one are checked by Style/AlignParameters, not by this cop.

 ### Example